-Why buying a used car in Ireland is riskier than buying a used car in the UK
+Buying a used car in Ireland may be riskier than buying in the UK

 5 main reasons why buying a used car in Ireland carries more risk than that of our British counterparts